 Peter Blake, a director of the Corporation, was previously the chief executive officer of WEQ Holdings Inc. ("WEQ") until December 17, 2018 when WEQ commenced court-supervised voluntary liquidation proceedings under the Business Corporations Act (Canada) in order to distribute the net proceeds following the sale of substantially all of its assets.
-In December of 2020, the court made a conditional order discharging the liquidator of WEQ.
+In December of 2020, the court made a conditional order discharging the liquidator of WEQ, and the company was dissolved in June of 2021.

 The liquidation was commenced following the sale of one of WEQs two previous main divisions.
 WEQ had previously sold the assets of its other main division, Pacific Coast Modular Construction LP ("PCMC LP"), whose general partner is Pacific Coast Modular Construction Inc. ("PCMC GP") in the spring of 2017.
 Following the sale of the assets of PCMC LP in 2017, the proceeds were used to repay some of PCMC LP's debts.
 On May 31, 2019, following the commencement of WEQ's liquidation proceedings, PCMC GP and PCMC LP each filed an assignment in bankruptcy.
 At the time of the assignment into bankruptcy, PCMC LP and PCMC GP had nominal assets and its only liabilities were tax, a contingent liability and inter-company debts.
 Mr. Blake was a director of PCMC GP at the time of the bankruptcy filings.
-The discharge order was granted for the PCMC GP bankruptcy in November of 2020.
-The proceedings relating to the PCMC LP bankruptcy are ongoing.
+The discharge order for the PCMC GP bankruptcy was granted in November of 2020.
+The discharge order for the PCMC LP bankruptcy was granted in February of 2021.